Last Updated on

 If you are one of them, then you are in the right place as I am going to share my top gaming modems with such qualities.
 Before that, Let me introduce myself to you.
 Plus, I would also like to thank pickmyrouter.com, which allowed me to share my list of modems and my own gaming experience with them.

 Well, This is Peter from USA.
-I am a 26-years old gamer who loves playing all sort of games whether it is PUBG, GTA V, Call of Duty, Resident Evil 2, and many more.
+I am a 26-years old gamer who loves playing all sort of games whether it is PUBG, GTA V, Call of Duty, Resident Evil 2, or many others.
 But, I don’t like any internet interruption while playing game or streaming at the same time.

 Therefore, I also tried lots of different modems or modem/router combos and spent/waste lots of money during this process.